EOR vs. DOR: Who Owns the Design?

 Why the Distinction Matters for MEP Teams

-This distinction becomes especially important on projects that include delegated design, design-build elements, or public-sector procurement requirements.
+This distinction becomes especially important on projects that include delegated design, design-build elements, or public procurement requirements.
 MEP engineers may rely on manufacturer-provided details or specialty consultants, but reliance does not transfer responsibility unless it is explicitly defined.
 Understanding whether responsibility flows through licensure, contract language, or both helps teams establish appropriate review processes and avoid accountability gaps.

 Common Pitfalls

 One of the most common pitfalls occurs when delegated design is assumed to transfer Engineer of Record responsibility.
 While specialty consultants, vendors, or manufacturers may provide calculations or details, the EOR typically remains responsible for ensuring that delegated components align with the overall design intent and applicable codes.
-When this distinction is not understood, gaps in review and coordination can emerge.

 The Takeaway